 “I have something to say to you before I go,” Alast declared.

 “Dhonshui.
 You left the cold rattlers and you didn’t take us with you.
 You left us to die.”

 “I didn’t have the resources to bargain for more than one escape.
 Use your head.
 Somebody who understood Yugo needed to get out of there and interfere with him.”

 “You could’ve sent Dawn,” Alast reasoned.
 “She can fight as well as you.
 I don’t care how you say it Captain.
 We’re your family and you left us.”

 “Your opinion is noted,” Rob growled.
 “And I’ll forgive your tone because you might not come back out.
 If you do I will expect the supplication that so characterizes your more tolerable self.
 Now go and earn that name.
 I won’t wait long for you.”
 Alast checked to make sure he had his weapons: his saber and two of the paper cutters.
 The boy suspected it did not matter, because their fight would always be equal.
 If he dropped the blades the creature might shed its claws.
-He walked up to Rob and took the tile’s leash from him.
 He turned to Knobby.

 “Can you lead me in there?” the boy asked the beast, pointing into the darkness.
 Knobby didn’t show any sign of understanding, but he did begin to clomp back the way he came.
-Alast followed.
+Alast followed, pulling the tile along.
 Before he was too far Alast stopped and turned to look at Rob.
 The Captain still stared out at the hanging bropato.
 “Captain?”
 The man turned.
 “You and Yugo… you’re brothers aren’t you?”

 “What in Porce would have you say that?”
 Rob asked with a deep grimace.